cpjreynolds/rustty/README.md

 array of cells, each holding a character and a set of foreground and background styles.
 Events are how a terminal communicates changes in its state; each event represents some form of action by the user, be it a keypress or a window resize.
-Each terminal has an event stream that receives input events that a program can then respond to.
+Each terminal has an event stream that receives input events and buffers them until they are read.

 ## Installation